-Although there would not be any permanent negative or adverse environmental or social impacts, but will have temporary impacts on water quality, air quality (impact on health), traffic blockages, safety hazards for pedestrians, possible damages to private property, possible interruption in commercial activity, and accidental breakage of other public infrastructure such as water pipes, electric cables, telephone lines.
+Although there would not be any permanent negative or adverse environmental or social impacts, but will have temporary impacts on water quality, air quality (impact on health), traffic blockages, safety hazards for pedestrians, possible damages to private property, possible interruption in commercial activity, and accidental breakage of other public infrastructure such as water pipes.
 These can be mitigated with proper implementation of safeguard measures.